The Use of the German National and State Flags

 See Related: History of Currency in Germany

 Mid-19th Century History of the Flag of Germany

-There are a number of reasons why the Revolutions of 1848 failed, but partisan support was low to begin with, while painfully slow deliberation, conflicting political views and varied economic interests doomed the experiment altogether.
+There are a number of reasons why the Revolutions of 1848 failed.
+Still, partisan support was low, to begin with, while painfully slow deliberation, conflicting political views, and varied economic interests doomed the experiment altogether.